venkateshgaur/venkateshgaur/README.md

 🎯 Currently building products at the intersection of tech x psychology x performance

-💬 I thrive on deep convos, giving advice, explaining ideas, and helping people feel understood
+💬 I thrive on deep convos, so connect with me on linkedin if you find any synergies!

 🛠 Exploring content creation, product roles, and startup ops – anything where I can talk, build, and solve